peerstelter/EosKit/README.md

 #### Automatic

-Using `EosBrowser` and providing it a delegate that implements the `EosConsoleDiscovererDelegate` protocol, instances of Eos consoles can be automatically discovered one or more IP networks.
+Using `EosBrowser` and providing it a delegate that implements the `EosConsoleDiscovererDelegate` protocol, Eos consoles can be automatically discovered on multiple IP networks.

 Create the `EosBrowser`: